rebooting/minibase/Readme.md

 It's very WIP.

 Why Minibase?
 Because it's a play on the Airbase project my colleague is working on.
+Requirements:
+- Docker
+- Docker-compose
+- Make
+- some Linux VM or WSL2 ( this was developed on WSL2)

 ## Quickstart
 ### build the pulumi image